sandranymark/Retriver-Tracking/README.md

 ## Thanks, tears & transparency

 This project is my own final assignment.
-I want to be transparent and mention that I received help from my husband with parts of the server configuration – such as setting up the reverse proxy, SSL certificates, geoblocking, and Docker networking.
+I want to be transparent and mention that I received help from my husband with parts of the server configuration – such as setting up the reverse proxy, SSL certificates, geoblocking, and networking.
 All frontend, backend, and core functionality was built and designed by me.

-I’m proud of what I’ve accomplished and see this as a solid step toward becoming a developer.
+I’m pleased of what I’ve achieved and see this as a solid step toward becoming a developer.

 ---

 #### There’s a lot I had hoped to polish further, but my focus was on hitting the goals I set for this project – and I did.

-# Over and out.
+# Over and out - Sandra